9 best body moisturisers I've tested for super-soft skin

 I'm Georgia Brown, a freelance beauty writer and lifestyle journalist.
 I’ve spent years reviewing beauty products for titles including HELLO!, Marie Claire, Glamour and Women’s Health, which means I’ve tested more body creams than most people will encounter in a lifetime.
 I know the difference between a formula that talks a big game and one that actually delivers - and I’m brutally honest about both.
 I’m not swayed by pretty packaging or fleeting TikTok hype; I’m interested in products that work, feel great and fit seamlessly into real people’s routines.
 If something makes it into this edit, it’s because it earned its spot.

-Understandably, I'm only one person with one set of skin concerns.
-To make sure ever product in this edit went through a worthy trial against different skin types, if the formula wasn't tested by me, it was used by a member of the Glamour beauty team.
+At Glamour, a huge part of our mission to make our guides as inclusive and relatable as possible - so we made sure every product in this edit went through a worthy trial against different skin types.
+So, if it wasn't tested by me, it was used by a member of the Glamour beauty team (as shown in the videos).

 Discover our edit of the best body moisturisers for soft & supple skin all-over.